Duden: East German Duden (Leipzig)

 The East German Duden included various loan words from Russian, particularly in the area of politics, such as Politbüro and Sozialdemokratismus.
 Also new to the East German Duden were words stemming from Soviet agricultural and industrial organization and practices.
 Of note, there are a few semantic changes recorded in the East German Duden that evolved from contact with Russian.

 The East German Duden records the nominalization of German words by adding the suffix -ist, borrowed from the Russian language suffix.

-Furthermore, additional words were recorded due to increasing the number of adverbs and adjectives negated with the prefix un-, such as unernst ("un-serious") and unkonkret ("un-concrete", "irreal").
-The few lexical and semantic items recorded in the East German Duden migrated from Der große Duden because the printing press in Leipzig did not publish the multiple volume Duden which has become the current standard.
+Furthermore, additional words were recorded as a result of the increasing number of adverbs and adjectives negated with the prefix un-, such as unernst ("unserious") and unkonkret ("un-concrete", "irreal").
+The few lexical and semantic items uniquely recorded in the East German Duden migrated from Der große Duden because the printing press in Leipzig did not publish the multiple volume Duden which has become the current standard.

 Reform Duden

 On the cover of the Duden, 25th Edition, Volume 1, these words are printed in red letters: Das umfassende Standardwerk auf der Grundlage der aktuellen amtlichen Regeln.
 This translates as: "The comprehensive standard reference based on the current official rules."

 The "current official rules" are the result of the German orthography reform of 1996.